ronheywood/PiTrac/3D Printed Parts/Enclosure Version 2/LED-Array-Strobe-Light-Mount/README.md

 Next, place the lens standoff/riser, lens, and lens holder bracket on top of the array, making sure that the mirrored separate between the LED and the lens is centered and appropriately aligned.

-Then mount the lens to the backplate using four more M3 self-tapping screws. **IMPORTANT: Only tighten the screws enough to secure the holder bracket against the lens and mirrored riser.
+Then mount the lens to the backplate using four more M3 self-tapping screws. **IMPORTANT: Only tighten the screws enough to secure the holder bracket lightly against the lens and mirrored riser.
 There will be a gab between the bracket and the plastic risers that accept the screws of the mount.
 This is by design.
 Over-tightening can crack or break the lens, standoff, and/or LED itself.
 Note the gap in the annotated print part image.**

 Mount the backplate to the gimbal base using 2 M4 bolts.
 Finally, secure the entire mount to whatever base will hold it by using an M5 bolt.